herms97/photoBooth/CONTRIBUTE.md

 * hermaf17@student.uia.no

 ### Licence contributing
-By contributing, you agree that your contributions will be licensed under the (xxx-licene)
+By contributing, you agree that your contributions will be licensed under the MIT LICENCE (https://github.com/herms97/photoBooth/blob/master/LICENSE)